Giray18/data_analysis_tool/README.md

   A Jupyter notebook holding python and pandas scripts that runs all methods defined above by a loop and saves output file in working directory.<br>
   Only "Read dataset from cloud storage" code chunk should be configured according to cloud platform that is being used for dataset source before creating dataframe variable (df).

+### multiple_files_analysis (ipynb notebook) :
+  A jupyter notebook python and pandas scripts that runs all methods defined above by a loop for all files in a storage cloud/local file host and saves output file in working directory.<br>
+  Currently, multiple file read feature is available for Azure storage and localfile storage.

 ### old_versions file :
   Notebooks created on dev process

 ### data_analysis_tool_output_screenshots :
   Screenshots belongs to output of dat package methods after applied df passed to data_analysis_by_loop (ipynb notebook)

+### analysis_item.csv :
+  An example of output data analysis file for a source file called "item.csv".